chandlercasey13/surelock-password-app/README.md

 ## Next Steps

 Future enhancements would include two-factor authentication (2FA), so that we could integrate an additional layer of security.
 Users could receive a verification code via SMS, email, or a 2FA app to complete their login process.
 Another enhancement would be a password strength indicator to guide users when creating or updating passwords, ensuring they choose strong and secure passwords.
-As well a search/filter option for the index page.
+As well a search/filter option for the password list page.